-India cancelled their final training session and mandatory pre-match press conference on Thursday after reports that a physiotherapist who had been in close contact with the players had tested positive for Covid.
+India cancelled their final training session and mandatory pre-match press conference on Thursday after reports that another support staff member had tested positive for Covid-19.

 India were already without head coach Ravi Shastri, bowling coach Bharat Arun and fielding coach Ramakrishnan Sridhar, who had all previously tested positive.

-On Thursday evening, it had appeared the match was going ahead when a fresh round of tests within the India camp produced a set of negative results.
-But following talks between the ECB and BCCI the fixture was called off -- the first home men's international to have been cancelled in England since the start of the pandemic.
+It appeared the match was going ahead when a fresh round of tests within the India camp produced a set of negative results but following talks between the ECB and BCCI the fixture was called off.

-Reports said several Indian players has expressed concerns over the spread of the virus and were unwilling to play, meaning India could not put out a team.
+Reports said several Indian players harboured concerns over the spread of the virus and were unwilling to play, meaning India could not put out a team.

-The status of the Old Trafford match -- and with it the fate of the series -- appears uncertain after the ECB retracted an initial statement that India had "forfeited" the game.
+The status of the match appears uncertain after the ECB retracted an initial statement that India had "forfeited" the fifth Test.

 © 2021 AFP